 The results of the verification or validation process are entered into the EIMS.
-When analyses are determined to be outside of QC parameters, a qualifier is applied to the result stored in the
+When analyses are determined to be outside of QC parameters, a qualifier is applied to the result stored in the EIMS.

-EIMS.
 Results that have been rejected are qualified with an "R." Rejected results are not used in the preparation of this report.

-The most common QC issue during 2020 was the detection of low-level contamination of trip, field, and method blanks used in VOC analyses.
+The most common QC issue during 2021 was the detection of low-level contamination of trip, field, and method blanks used in VOC analyses.
 Results for the trip and field blanks are summarized in Table 9-1.
 This issue resulted in minor qualification of sample results.
-Minor violations of laboratory control sample results are also common.
+Also, minor violations of laboratory control sample results were also common.
 In most cases, the violations do not result in qualified sample results.
-Furthermore, during 2020, 19 samples sent for VOC analysis were analyzed outside technical holding times due to the laboratory transferring the samples between their testing facilities.
+Furthermore, during 2021, 29 samples sent for VOC analysis were analyzed outside technical holding times due to laboratory instrument failures.
 As a result, the analytical data were rejected due to the holding time exceedances, and BNL had to provide new samples for analysis.
-The contract laboratory has since fixed its courier issues.
+The contract laboratory has since implemented procedures to prevent impacts from instrument failures.